inspect-js/is-set/README.md

 [![npm badge][11]][1]

-Is this value a JS Map?
+Is this value a JS Set?
 This module works cross-realm/iframe, and despite ES6 @@toStringTag.

 ## Example